-Women believe myths about cheating because they have to believe their partner wouldn’t have cheated without a good reason.
+Women believe myths about cheating because they must believe their partner wouldn’t have cheated without a good reason.

 When a spouse, friend or relative cheats its human nature to assign a reason for the cheating.
 At dinner last night I heard several friends go round and round about why a colleague of ours is engaged in an extra-marital affair.
 The conversation was made even more interesting because it was a group of women and me.
 It would seem women NEED a reason for someone betraying them.
 Why do they cling to societal myths about cheating?